aspose-words/Aspose.Words-API-References/english/net/aspose.words/headerfooter/islinkedtoprevious/_index.md

 ### Remarks

+Default is true.

-Default is true.Note, when your link a header or footer, its contents is cleared.
+Note, when your link a header or footer, its contents is cleared.

 ### Examples